Publix to offer shoppers contactless payment option - ABC Columbia Publix shoppers can now pay for their groceries through "contactless pay."

 Publix to offer shoppers contactless payment option

 COLUMBIA, S.C.
-(WOLO) – Publix shoppers can now pay for their groceries through “contactless pay.”
+(WOLO) – Attention Publix shoppers!
+You can now pay for their groceries through “contactless pay.”

 While many stores already offer the option, Publix is rolling out the mobile pay option.